Service Learning

 20 Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.
 Hours must be completed at a non-profit, 501C-3, or tax exempt organization.
 Organizations will be required to provide a copy of their tax exempt status to Lake Orion High School.

 Service learning is the integration of education, service and citizenship into the curriculum.
 It teaches students how to interact in real life settings using the skills and knowledge learned in the classroom.
 Providing service to others facilitates the transition from the dependency of childhood to the status of independent, caring adult.
-Our goal is to help our students to become people who find solutions to problems rather than people who wait for others to respond.
+Our goal is to help students become people who find solutions to problems rather than people who wait for others to respond.

 All service hours are submitted and tracked through the online platform X2VOL.